SighingSnow/gl-rtc-streamer/README.md

 The proj is based on cloud rendering.(云渲染)

 ### 1 Set Up
-Please make sure ffmpeg is installed first.
+For the detailed enviroment setup, please refer to [setup.md](./docs/setup.md).
-CentOS and macos is recommended.
+Ubuntu and macos is recommended.
 And please note that the server file is from libdatachannel repo.

 ```shell
 git submodule update --init --recursive
 cmake -B cmake-build-debug